The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: The Systematic Weight Update for OBS with Multiple Pruned Weights

 \section{The Systematic Weight Update for OBS with Multiple Pruned Weights}

-We resort to the same weight update technique described for one pruned weight by \citet{hassibi1992surgeon} and for two pruned weights by \citet{singh2020woodfisher}.
-To facilitate the parallel, we follow the notation of prior work as close as possible, starting with the perturbation $\delta \vw = \vw - \bar{\vw}$.
-We dualize the constraint of CBS-U with the Lagrange multiplier $\lambda$ to obtain the following Lagrangian $L(\vw, \lambda)$:
+We resort to the same weight update technique described for one pruned weight by \citet{hassibi1992surgeon} and for two pruned weights to illustrate generalization by \citet{singh2020woodfisher}.
+However, we take the selection of weights to be pruned as a given from CBS-S or some other pruning method.
+To facilitate the parallel, we follow the notation of prior work as close as possible, starting with the perturbation $\delta \vw = \vw - \bar{\vw}$ and $\ve_i$ is the $i^{\text{th}}$ canonical basis vector.
+We dualize the constraint of CBS-U with the Lagrange multiplier $\boldsymbol\lambda$ to obtain the following Lagrangian $L(\vw, \boldsymbol\lambda)$: